 IBRI Research Report #17 (1983)

 Copyright © 1983 by W. Jim Neidhardt.
-All rights reserved.
+All

 ABSTRACT

-An example from the history of science is given that illustrates how scientific truth is always found not to be closed but contingent and open.
-Arguments are given to support this position based upon:
+scientific truth is always found not to be closed but contingent and

+Arguments are given to support this position based upon: (a) the relevance of Gödel’s theorem to scientific theorizing. (b) the concreteness of nature, and (c) the fact that both cosmic and biological evolution lead to the emergence of new structures in nature that are characterized by greater complexity.
 It is also argued that the open-endedness of scientific truth has many implications such as Polanyi’s assertion that the true objectivity of a scientific theory arises from its open-ended structure and, secondly, that this open contingency points beyond itself to the religious dimension.
+Lastly, a religious justification is given for the open-endedness of all truth. |

 EDITOR'S NOTE

 Although the author is in agreement with the doctrinal statement of IBRI, it does not follow that all of the viewpoints espoused in this paper represent official positions of IBRI.
-Since one of the purposes of the IBRI report series is to serve as a preprint forum, it is possible that the author has revised some aspects of this work since it was first written.
+Since one of the purposes of the IBRI report series is to serve as a preprint forum, it is possible that the author has revised some aspects of this work since it was first written. |

 ISBN 0-944788-17-3